• instagram

 Our next stop is Ateshgah Fire Temple in the village of Surakhani that for centuries has been attracting crowds of thrill seekers.
 Built in the 17th–18th centuries around naturally burning flames which were previously worshipped by Zoroastrians, the site then had become an important place of pilgrimage for fire-worshipping Hindus until the 1880s.
 Today it houses a well-designed open air museum.

 And the final stop of our “fiery tour” is State Historical, Cultural and Natural Reserve “Yanardag” (literary “Burning Mountain”), a complex built around the hill located on the top of the natural gas pocket causing continuous flame eruption.
 Most probably the fire has been burning in Yanardag for over 20,000 years.
-These natural flames were described by Marco Polo in the 13th century and continue to mesmerise those who visit the site.
+These natural flames were described by Marco Polo in the 13th century and continue to mesmerize those who visit the site.

-After coming back to Baku we will stop to observe Heydar Aliyev Centre designed by world-famous architect Zaha Hadid.
+Visiting Heydar Aliyev Centre designed by world-famous architect Zaha Hadid.
 It is vast and jaw-dropping majestic statement of fluid 21st-century architecture forming abstract waves and peaks that seem to melt together.
 The real delight is simply pondering and photographing the extraordinary exterior from ever-changing angles.
 Make a stop next to the popular “I love Baku” sign to take some photos.

 Back to the hotel.
 Overnight.